Pi-Specific Features¶

 Data source¶

-This returns 12 voltage rails and 12 current rails, e.g.:
+This returns 12 voltage rails and 12 current rails.
+The output format varies by firmware version:

 Available rails¶